 L2TP and IPsec are supported natively both by Windows and Mac OS.
 Linux also supports it, but it must be installed and configured in order to work.
 As for OpenVPN, it is a widespread open source Virtual Private Network solution which offers numerous security possibilities.
 Depending on the operating system, there are different OpenVPN clients you can use.

-Apart from the recommendations above, there are many alternative open source VPNs; such as WireGuard, which is a modern and easy to use VPN solution that aims to improve performance.
-At Stackscale, in order to guarantee the maximum security, we recommend to use Virtual Private Networks and that every user with permissions has its own access to the VPN.
+Apart from the VPN recommendations above, there are many open source alternatives; such as WireGuard, which is a modern and easy to use a VPN solution that aims to improve performance.
+At Stackscale, in order to guarantee the maximum security, we recommend to use Virtual Private Networks and that every user with permissions has its own access to it.

-Our technical support team can help you improve security and privacy of your company’s infrastructure and virtual environments.
+Our technical support team can help you improve the security and privacy of your company’s infrastructure and virtual environments.